jariperttunen/lukeghg/GHG_SCENARIO.md

        #fl.to.cl# A4DB34A0-1847-401A-92BA-7CCE37611F1A -29.903 -28.157 -26.926 ... -14.865 -14.865 -14.865

 The *#* character denotes the beginning and the end of the comment.
-The UID is CRFReporter generated or user defined because times series used in GHG inventory has been divided into two or more parts to provide finer level of detail.
+The UID is CRFReporter generated or user defined.
+In the latter case the times series used in GHG inventory has been divided into two or more parts to provide finer level of detail.

 ## Excel template file ##